miklevin/MikeLev.in/_posts/2024-12-30-rabbit-holes-shoulders-of-giants.md

-the actual site I'm integrating with that just released its Jupyter Notebook integration with Anywidget has also (temporarily, I assume) broken their main package, right in the middle of the holidays when probably nobody but me is looking, haha!
+the actual site I'm integrating with that just released its Jupyter Notebook integration with Anywidget has also (temporarily, I assume) broken their main package, right in the middle of the holidays when probably nobody but me is looking, ahaha!
 I left them notes, but this is the opportune time to do that...

 Okay, done.
 Knocked almost a thousand lines of code off the program.